-There is plenty of talk about how to properly pronounce macarons.
+There is plenty of back and forth about how to properly pronounce macarons.
 I assure they are not called “Macaroons.”
-I had lots of practice saying it while I was in Paris last summer.
+I had lots of practice with pronunciation while in Paris last summer.

 This is how you properly pronounce them in French.
 Scroll to 4.30 seconds.

-The difference in the methods comes down to the preparation of the meringue.
-The method of choice is based on preference and really, the amount of time you have on your hands.
-Through experience I’ve learned that I prefer the Italian method (although it takes a little longer to prep and bake), because it yields much more consistent results.
+The difference in the three macaron baking methods comes down to the preparation of the meringue.
+The method of choice is based on preference and the amount of time you have on your hands, but you’ll find that sturdier meringue, plays a big role in the overall success of French macarons.
+Through experience I’ve learned that I prefer the Italian method (although it takes a little longer to prep and bake), because it yields much more consistent macaron results.

-French meringue is made by whisking sugar into beaten egg whites until glossy stiff peaks form.
-This method tends to be the quickest and easiest to learn on.
-To make macarons using the french method, you fold the measured dry ingredients into the classic french meringue until it forms the ribbon like batter.
+French meringue is made by whisking sugar into beaten egg whites in thirds until glossy stiff peaks form.
+This method tends to be the quickest and easiest to learn on, but is not as forgiving based on my experience.
+To make macarons using the french method, fold the measured dry ingredients into the classic french meringue until it forms ribbon like batter.